pylava/pylava/README.rst

 -------
 Thanks to:

-- `Kirill Klenvo <https://github.com/klen>`_ for creating and maintaining the original Pylama project.
-This fork named Pylava is a derivative work based on Kirill Klenvo's Pylama project.
+- `Kirill Klenov <https://github.com/klen>`_ for creating and maintaining the original Pylama project.
+This fork named Pylava is a derivative work based on Kirill Klenov's Pylama project.
 - Contributors to Pylama.
 - Contributors to Pylava.